-3.0 LA Duties
+3.0 Local Authority Duties

 The LA must arrange suitable full-time education for children of compulsory school age who, because of illness, would not receive suitable education without such provision.
-The Academy has a duty to support the LA in doing so.
+Each school has a duty to support the LA in doing so.